 What Is Ag-Gag Legislation?

 Over the past decade, the animal-agriculture industry has been behind the introduction of "ag-gag" bills in more than half of all state legislatures across the country.
 These dangerous bills are designed to silence whistleblowers revealing animal abuses on industrial farms.
-Ag-gag laws currently exist in eight states, penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession or distribution of photos, video and/or audio at a farm.
+Ag-gag laws currently exist in six states, penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession or distribution of photos, video and/or audio at a farm.
+To date, five additional ag-gag laws have been struck down by courts as unconstitutional.
 [Jump to a list of state bills and laws]

 Whistleblowers and their investigative exposés have a long and storied history in America dating back to journalist Upton Sinclair's 1906 book The Jungle, which uncovered atrocious conditions inside America's meatpacking plants that shocked the nation’s conscious.
 Sinclair’s whistleblowing led directly to the passage of the federal Meat Inspection Act, the Pure Food and Drug Act, and the eventual formation of the federal Food and Drug Administration (FDA).